riffquantum/static_brothers_see_cound/README.md

 #### Directory Structure:
 - My approach breaks files up into reusable partials as much as possible.
 I'll describe some important aspects of this.
 - The config directory contains a few default config files.
 One contains the set of values that csound needs to operate (sr, ksmps, kr, nchnls, 0dbfs) as well as the giBPM variable (more on that later).
-There is also a file for setting MidiChannel assignments with namespaced global variables and file where all mixer routes between Mixer Channels and the Mixer are defined.
-I'm considering moving those route definitions into individual mixer files.
+There is also a file for setting MidiChannel assignments with namespaced global variables.
 - Instruments are kept in their own directories as described above.
 There are all included in a file called orchestra-manifest.orc.
 - There is a localSamples directory which is not included in the repository.
 This is just a big collection WAV file samples that is too big to host on GitHub.
 - User Defined Opcodes, like instruments, each get their own file within the opcodes directory and they are gather for inclusion in opcode-manifest.orc.
 I have a bunch of utility opcodes in here, a couple that set up specific keyboard layouts for midi input, common function table generators (Sine, Saw, Square, etc), and others.
 I have not developed a thorough approach to effects yet but for now I'm trying to write the basic signal processors as opcodes which will then be wrapped in effects instruments.